 Current projects include:

 The anti-apoptotic activity of serum albumin; the inflammatory response of endothelium; the interaction of malignant cells with normal stromal cells, especially via 'cellular sipping'; and bony remodelling in tooth eruption and pathological processes.
-Related to Prof Zoellner's service as APOH chairman, collaborative research in areas of public health dentistry and the funding of dental services is also ongoing.
+Related to Prof Zoellner's service as the Association for the Promotion of Oral Health (APOH) Chairman, collaborative research in areas of public health dentistry and the funding of dental services is also ongoing.

 Key researchers is this area are: